doitintl/bq-snitch-app/README.md

 # BigQuery Snitch
-Implemented as Google Cloud Function and triggered by BigQuery `query` job to inform the user/channel on Email/Slack along with query details (date/time, syntax, amount of scanned data and cost).
+Implemented as Google Cloud Run and triggered by BigQuery `query` job to inform the user/channel on Email/Slack along with query details (date/time, syntax, amount of scanned data and cost).

+# Authorization
+To use Events for Cloud Run, ensure that you have the roles/run.admin role which grants you run.triggers.* permissions.
+Users with project owner/editor roles have these permissions by default.
+To grant these permissions to another user, ensure they are granted one of these roles.
+You may run one of the following commands to do so:

+gcloud projects add-iam-policy-binding [PROJECT-NAME] --member user:[USER-EMAIL-ADDRESS] --role roles/editor OR gcloud projects add-iam-policy-binding [PROJECT-NAME] --member user:[USER-EMAIL-ADDRESS] --role roles/owner OR gcloud projects add-iam-policy-binding [PROJECT-NAME] --member user:[USER-EMAIL-ADDRESS] --role roles/run.admin

 # Configuration

-Before deploying the function, adjust the properties in config.json:
+Before deploying the function, adjust the properties in Dockerfile:

  - **ALERT_THRESHOLD** - Any query reaching this value will trigger an alert, i.e. `1` means $1.0 USD